jinghuazhao/Computational-Statistics/README.md

 * OpenBUGS
 * Visual Studio Code

 which serve as backbone for a variety of projects including those in genetics.
-The repository intends to make it easier to keep pace with releases of Linux systems and R, among others.

 # Notes on installation